MicrosoftDocs/quantum-docs-pr/articles/language/expressions.md

 The two `Bool` literal values are `true` and `false`.

-Given any two expressions of the same primitive type, the `==` and `!=` binary operators may be used to construct a `Bool` expression.
+Given any two expressions of the same intrinsic type, the `==` and `!=` binary operators may be used to construct a `Bool` expression.
 The expression will be true if the two expressions are (resp. are not) equal.

 :new: Values of user-defined types may not be compared.
-The unwrap operator must be used to compare user-defined type values for types based on primitive types.
+The unwrap operator must be used to compare user-defined type values for types based on intrinsic types.
 For example,

 ```qsharp